-Many marketers have met the challenge of finding and motivating co-workers, internal thought leaders and executive leadership to write blogs.
-These subject matter experts (SME) are an excellent reputation-building resources a brand.
-This blogging ‘win’ is huge, since only a few years ago finding in-house content creators was like finding a four-leaf clover.
+Many marketers have met the challenge of finding and motivating co-workers, internal thought leaders, and executive leadership to write blogs.
+These subject matter experts (SME) are excellent reputation-building resources for a brand.
+This blogging ‘win’ is huge, since only a few years ago, finding in-house content creators was like finding a four-leaf clover.

 A solid keyword strategy will make your blog work harder and drive more results for you.

 Before you begin writing and building your blog post, create your list of keywords and variations.
 Use Google Ad Words tool or Hashtagify.me to find keywords and variations.
 Here’s a handy dandy 10-step checklist to build a better blog post.

 1. Blog Title (title tag, H1 tag.)
 Always place your primary keyword and variations early in your attention-grabbing blog title.
 If you are torn between a catchy headline or a keyword headline, always choose the catchy headline!

 2. Meta Description (the descriptive text below the search description below the blog.)
 While including keywords and variations in your post’s meta description do not impact search ranking, their addition will help your readers better understand why they should read the post.

 3. Blog Copy.
 Include 1-2 keywords and variations for every 100 words you write (i.e., maintain a 1-2% keyword density) to capture a search engine’s attention … and eventually your readers’ attention.
 Please make sure not to over-stuff your blog post with keywords since Google does not like that, and it makes for an amateurish blog.
 Remember, the rule of thumb is 2% density for each keyword or variation, not collecting keywords.